 In fact, speaking of Aniston, Rosenberg says, âI do have clients that know her and say she’s lovely.
 However, there is a very apparent trend in her love life.
 She is darling, and there is so much to like about her, but there is something going on with her, something that she needs to pay attention to.
 She needs to get down to the reality of what it is that she is doing.
 What is surfacing in her relationships after a certain level of intimacy, and what unhealthy pattern she keeps accepting into her life?
 I really think thatâs what it comes down to for her.â

 The Highs and Lows of Celebrity Couple Clients

-When it comes to celebrity relationships, media, and technology, this can be a dangerous mix.
-Rosenberg says that there are people, like Kim Kardashian, who are being followed around by a camera and dealing with sensationalism in every aspect of their relationships.
-Then on a real-world level, we have people using Facebook, Twitter and other social networking platforms to post every detail of their love life, from happy pictures of the good times to angry rants detailing a harsh fight.
+Celebrity relationships, media, and technology can be a dangerous mix.
+Rosenberg says that there are people, like Kim Kardashian, who are being followed around by a camera and dealing with sensationalism in every aspect of their love lives.
+Then on a real-world level, we have people using Facebook, Twitter and other social networking platforms to post every detail about their relationships — from happy pictures of the good times to angry rants detailing a harsh fight or break-up.

 Related Link: Use Your Five Senses for a More Fulfilled Love Life

 âThe reality is that they’re publicizing who they are as well as their personal relationships, and when you act this way, people are going to look at you and scrutinize you â the good and the bad,” the dating expert explains.
 “As a couple, you need to be a team and understand that all that matters is what you and your partner know to be the truth.â

 Rosenberg then adds, âIf there is something that is triggering a pain or disconnect from the outside based on what you read or see, thatâs something that you have to look within to understand.
 Couples need to be grounded in what love is really meant to be and not the attention it can bring.â